hl7au/au-fhir-core/input/pagecontent/medicine-information.md

         - when medication form and strength are not implicit in `Medication.code.text`, they may be separately represented in:
           - form = `Medication.form.text`
           - strength for the medication as a whole = `Medication.extension` [Medication Strength extension](https://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-medication-strength.html)
-          - strength for an individual ingredient = the FHIR R5 pre-adoption of `Medication.ingredient.strength[x]` using the extension URL `http://hl7.org/fhir/5.0/StructureDefinition/extension-Medication.ingredient.strength` applied on `Medication.ingredient.strength`, with the strength represented in `valueCodeableConcept.text`.
+          - strength for an individual ingredient = [ExtensionMedication_Ingredient_Strength](http://hl7.org/fhir/uv/xver-r5.r4/0.1.0/StructureDefinition-ext-R5-Medication.ing.strength.html), with the strength represented in `valueCodeableConcept.text`

     Example: Medication with text only brand name, generic name, item form and strength.